jose-elias-alvarez/null-ls.nvim/doc/HELPERS.md

 `runtime_condition` callbacks.
 Users can use it as a simple shortcut to improve performance, and built-in authors can use it to add logic that would otherwise be too performance-intensive to include out-of-the-box.

+Note that if `callback` returns `nil`, the helper will override the return value and instead cache `false` (so that it can determine that it already ran `callback` once and should not run it again).